 - Prove that an unreasonable amount of time passed without the property owner remedying the condition;

 Show that there is causation between the condition and your accident and injuries; and

 What is more, we can also negotiate your settlement amount in order to maximize the compensation award you receive.

-If you have been injured on another’s property, please do not hesitate to call our legal team at the Law Offices of Matthew C. Hines.
+If you have been injured on another’s property, please do not hesitate to call our Atlanta premises liability lawyer at the Law Offices of Matthew C. Hines.
 We are here to serve you, offer free consultations, and always work on a contingency fee basis.